sveltejs/sapper-legacy.svelte.dev/content/guide/06-server-side-rendering.md

 ReferenceError: window is not defined
 ```

-The way to get around this is to use a dynamic import for your component, from within the `oncreate` hook (which is only called on the clientside), so that your import code is never called on the server.
+The way to get around this is to use a dynamic import for your component, from within the `oncreate` hook (which is only called on the client), so that your import code is never called on the server.

 ```js
 export default {